ceraker/CatherineERaker_Notebook/protocols/Raker_Schedl_DNAQubit_02-27-20.md

 5. Calculate necessary uL of Qubit DNA BR Buffer from amount of reagent: 5.2 uL reagent x 199 = 1034.8 uL Qubit DNA BR Buffer
 6. Add buffer and reagent to 2mL nuclease-free tube
 7. Vortex mixture and spin down: this is the Qubit working solution
-8. Label 5 nuclease-free tubes for Qubit analysis: 2 tubes for standards labeled S1 and S2, and 3 tubes for samples, labeled 2 and 6 (for 0GT50, 9IR3, and 9JQ38)
+8. Label 5 nuclease-free tubes for Qubit analysis: 2 tubes for standards labeled S1 and S2, and 3 tubes for samples, labeled GT, IR, and JQ (for 0GT50, 9IR3, and 9JQ38)
 9. Add 190 uL of Qubit working solution to each standard tube (vortex and spin down if necessary)
 10. Add 10 uL of each Qubit standard to the appropriate tubes
 11. Add 199 uL of Qubit working solution to each sample tube